apache/zeppelin/docs/development/helium/writing_visualization_basic.md

 ---
 layout: page
-title: "Writing a new Visualization"
+title: "Writing a new Helium Visualization: basic"
 description: "Apache Zeppelin Visualization is a pluggable package that can be loaded/unloaded on runtime through Helium framework in Zeppelin.
 A Visualization is a javascript npm package and user can use them just like any other built-in visualization in a note."
-group: development
+group: development/helium
 ---
 <!--
 Licensed under the Apache License, Version 2.0 (the "License");